Subdivision Development

 Developers requiring gas or electric services installed in their subdivision must have a completed and approved Functional Servicing Report in order to apply for services.
 Apply once you are ready to proceed with development and have all appropriate approvals from your jurisdiction's planning department.

-Request gas or electric service installation
+Request electric service installation Request gas service installation

 Funding model